 In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

 In the bowl of a stand mixer, cream together the softened butter and sugars until light and fluffy.
 Add the vanilla extract and eggs, one at a time.
 Beat until well-combined.

-Bit by bit, add the dry ingredients to the wet, until everything is combined.
+Little by little, add the dry ingredients to the wet, until everything is combined.
 Add the chocolate chips and pecans, and mix until distributed throughout the dough.
 Gently fold in the cranberries.

-Using a cookie scoop, deposit ~1 tbs sized balls of dough onto the prepared cookie sheets, leaving about 2 inches between the dough balls.
+Using a cookie scoop, deposit ~1 tbs sized balls of dough onto the prepared baking sheet.

-Bake for 12-14 minutes, or until the edges are golden brown.
-Allow the cookies to cool on the cookie sheets for 5 minutes before removing them to a wire rack to finish cooling completely.
+Bake for 12-15 minutes, or until the edges are golden brown.
+Allow the cookies to cool on the cookie sheets for 5 minutes before removing them to a wire rack to finish cooling complete